 - Consultation document and analytical document for the second phase Consultation.

 In parallel, the Commission also launched an open public consultation to gather the views of other relevant stakeholders such as national, regional and local authorities, organisations for the self-employed, and civil society.

-The Commission performed an Impact Assessment which included a literature review and expert advice from the following commissioned studies:
+The Commission performed an Impact Assessment to support the proposal of the Recommendation which included a literature review and expert advice from the following commissioned studies: